FoundationDB/fdb-record-layer/docs/SchemaEvolution.md

 ### Add a new record type

 This is always safe.
 No instances of the new record type can exist in the record store.
 The new record type should be given a new field in the union message type.
+It is also good practice to set the `since_version` field associated with that record type to the meta-data version in which it is added.
+This allows index builds on any indexes defined on the new type to be skipped when record stores using the meta-data are upgraded.

 ### Remove a record type